microsoft/pai/manual/cluster-user/how-to-manage-data.md

 ## Get Permitted Storage

 You should first have at least one permitted storage to manage data in OpenPAI.
-To view your peritted storage, first, go to your profile page:
+To view your permitted storage, first, go to your profile page:

 ![view profile](./imgs/view-profile.png "view profile")

-Then all storage you have access to will be shown:
+Then all storages you have access to will be shown:

 ![storage config](./imgs/storage-config.png "storage config")